Om-Kamath/Interactive-Lab-Hub/Lab 5/README.md

 1. When does it fail?
 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+It is failing at generating content relevant to the image provided as visible in the video.
+It returns an empty string.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?